Therapeutic Sports Treatment

 Therapeutic work sometimes involves moments of "productive discomfort"—a sensation of release rather than harm.

-Our practitioners are skilled at working within your comfort level, and we believe effective treatment doesn't need to be excruciating to yield results.
+Our practitioners are skilled at working within your comfort level.

 As Mike G. shared: